hsk/trans/typeclass/overload2.md

 S) modulo renaming of ff; fi to fi ; .

 Hence, unif y would loop in this situation.
-The need for the other restrictions on T are shown by similar constructions.
+The need for the other restrictions on σT are shown by similar constructions.
 It remains to be seen whether a more general system is feasible that lifts these restrictions, e.g. by extending unification to regular trees [Kae92].